pkardas/notes/books/clean-code.md

 Train wreck: `ctxt.getOptions().getScratchDir().getAbsolutePath()` - a bunch of couples train cars.
-Does it violate The Law of Demeter? `ctxt` contains options, which contain a scratch directory, which has absolute path - a lot of knowledge.However in this case this law does nto apply because these are data structures with no behaviour.
-It would be good to hide the structure of `ctxt`, eg.: `ctxt.getScratchDirectoryOption().getAbsolutePath()`.
+Does it violate The Law of Demeter? `ctxt` contains options, which contain a scratch directory, which has absolute path - a lot of knowledge.
+However, in this case this law does nto apply because these are data structures with no behaviour.
+It would be good to hide the structure of `ctxt`, e.g.: `ctxt.getScratchDirectoryOption().getAbsolutePath()`.

-Data Transfer Objects - a class with public variables and no functions, eg. for communicating with the database.
+Data Transfer Objects - a class with public variables and no functions, e.g. for communicating with the database.

 Objects - expose behaviour and hide data, data structures - expose data and have no significant behaviour.